 Central Presbyterian Church generously supports the mission work of our denomination, the Presbyterian Church (U.S.A.), both at home and abroad.
 We include the PC(USA) in our annual World & Community Concerns committee budget and take up several special mission offerings each year—such as the One Great Hour of Sharing Offering, the Pentecost Offering supporting children and youth or the Peace and Global Witness Offering—which extend God’s compassion and justice around the world.

-The Rural Partnership Offering is supported through the Presbytery of Des Moines and is divided three ways:
+The Harvest Offering (previously known as the Rural Partnership Offering) is supported through the Presbytery of Des Moines and is divided three ways:

 - One-third supports special funding for community-based needs in rural Iowa